Major points

 Goods Required:

-2. Cooled boiled water.
+2. Prepare cooled boiled water.

-3. Small medicine cup and curved washbasin.
+3. Use a small medicine cup and a curved washbasin.

 Steps: